 Students of The Welsh Academy will be expected to practice these characteristics daily while in school and away from campus.
 The Welsh Academy school environment will be formed in a way as to help our students strengthen these habits, as well as their academic habits within a school culture that is formed to help all of us who are part of the school to grow spiritually, socially, emotionally, culturally, as well as academically.

 To be considered for admission to The Welsh Academy an interested family must complete the following process:

-Admissions Decisions Review Day will be held on Thursday, April 25, 2019.
-Acceptance letters will be mailed following April 25.
+Admissions Decisions Review Day will be held on April 25, 2020.
+Acceptance letters will be mailed on May 1, 2020.

 - Submit family financial information to FACTS (The Welsh Academy will pay application fees)

 - Participate in a family and student interview

 Based upon verified need, families will receive aid for the full cost of The Welsh Academy.

 The Welsh Academy strives to ensure that communication between academy families and the school is open and truly a partnership.
 We encourage parents/guardians to take an active role in communicating with their son’s teacher or other school personnel.
 One of the guiding principles of The Welsh Academy is the importance of building relationships.
 We believe the relationship we have with parents/guardians are as important as the one we will have with your sons.
 We hope you will feel comfortable in informing us about your child, special events, or occurrences taking place at home.

 We know that time is in short supply, so we ask in advance for parents/guardians to remain committed to attending community meetings, participating in school events, adhering to the daily school schedule and school calendar, while also remaining fully prepared for school every day.